John-Atha/PostOn/back-end/api_specs.md

 * GET   /posts/{id}                                         :       returns post with given id (or 400)
 * PUT   /posts{id}/mod                                         :       updates text of post with given id (or 400 or 401)
 * DEL   /posts{id}/mod                                         :       deletes post with given id (or 400 or 401)
+* POST  /posts/{id}/photo/mod                       : updates the picture of the post with the given id (or returns 400)
 * GET   /users/{id}/posts?start=index1&end=index2           :       returns all posts by the user with the given id and index1<post_index<index2 (or 400 or 402)
 * GET   /users/{id}/follows/posts?start=index1&end=index2   :       returns all posts by the followed users from the user with the given id and index1<post_index<index2 (or 400 or 402)
 * GET   /posts/{id}/likes?start=index1&end=index2   :       returns all likes on the post with the given id and index1<like_index<index2 (or 400 or 402)
 * GET   /posts/{id}/likes/sample                    :       returns #likes and the first like on the post with the given id (or 400 or 402)
 * GET   /posts/{id}/comments?start=index1&end=index2   :       returns all comments on the post with the given id and index1<comment_index<index2 (or 400 or 402)
 * GET   /posts/{id}/comments/sample                    :       returns #comments and the first comment on the post with the given id (or 400 or 402)

 #### Follows
 * GET   /follows                                      :       returns all follows (or 402)